 In 2007 LDC backed the management buyout of the business, which acquired a number of engineering businesses from Scottish industrials manufacturer Motherwell Bridge.

 In 2011 the business purchased Detroit-based Gentz Aero and in 2012 Somerset-based Thomson Aero.
 The deals further enhanced the business’s production capabilities, skilled-labour force and its exposure to the North American aerospace sector, which was a strategic priority.
 Turnover grew from $28million (2008) to $81million (2012) driven by a combined organic and acquisitive growth strategy.

 In 2013 LDC completed its exit of MB Aerospace through a secondary buy-out backed by Arlington Capital Partners.
 The transaction will provide significant funding for a planned series of acquisitions.

 LDC subsequently announced its re-investment in MB Aerospace alongside Arlington to support the acquisition of Delta Industries.
-Delta will expand the MB Aerospace business to revenues of more than $160million and to 550 employees.
-It also provides the business with a much larger operational presence in the USA.
+Delta expanded the MB Aerospace business to revenues of more than $160million and to 550 employees.
+It also provided the business with a much larger operational presence in the USA.

 In 2015, Blackstone, one of the world’s leading investment firms, completed the acquisition of MB Aerospace from Arlington Capital Partners and LDC.